LabPy/lantz/docs/faq.rst

 Unlike LabVIEW, LabWindows/CVI is ANSI C plus a set of convenient libraries for instrumentation.
 It brings all the goodies of C but it also all the difficulties such as memmory management.

-Last but not least, these languages are propietary and expensive locking your development.
+Last but not least, these languages are propietary and expensive, locking your development.
 We need a free, open source toolkit for instrumentation build using a proven, mature, cross-plataform and well-though programming language.

 But ... there are a lot of drivers already available for these languages